gmoellering/visualization-portfolio/README.md

 3. How to develop a narrative that tells the story the data conveys

 ---
-## Examples
+### Examples
-This serves as a placeholder for in-class demos or other work.
+This is where I will display in-class demos or other work.

 ---
 ## Assignments